Acquisition Systems Engineering

 Contractor evaluation assesses the contractor's technical and programmatic progress, approaches, and deliverables.
 The purpose of contractor evaluation is to provide insight into risks and the likelihood of meeting program and contractual requirements.
-MITRE systems engineersperform contractor evaluations and milestone reviews, influence sponsor/customer decisions during those reviews, monitor the contractor's continued performance, and recommend changes based on their performance.
-This topic is related to the MITRE FFRDC Independent Assessments topic in the Enterprise Engineering section and contributes significantly to the process of identifying and managing risks, as discussed in the Risk Management topic.
+MITRE systems engineers perform contractor evaluations and milestone reviews, influence sponsor/customer decisions during those reviews, monitor the contractor's continued performance, and recommend changes based on their performance.
+The Contractor Evaluation topic is related to the MITRE FFRDC Independent Assessments topic in the Enterprise Engineering section and contributes significantly to the process of identifying and managing risks, as discussed in the Risk Management topic.
 This SEG topic contains articles on Data-Driven Contractor Evaluations and Milestone Reviews, Earned Value Management, and Competitive Prototyping.

 Defining and executing an iterative risk management process is a significant component of effective acquisitions and programs.
 MITRE systems engineers propose the risk management approach that enables risk-informed trade-offs and decisions to be made throughout a system's evolution, and they are actively involved in all steps of the process.
-This SEG topic contains articles on Risk Management Approach and Plan, Risk Identification, Risk Impact Assessment and Prioritization, Risk Mitigation Planning, Implementation, and Progress Monitoring, and Risk Management Tools.
+The Risk Management topic contains articles on Risk Management Approach and Plan, Risk Identification, Risk Impact Assessment and Prioritization, Risk Mitigation Planning, Implementation, and Progress Monitoring, and Risk Management Tools.

 Integrated Logistics Support

 Integrated logistics support is the management and technical process through which supportability and logistic support considerations are integrated into the design and taken into account throughout the life cycle of systems and equipment.
 MITRE systems engineers need to understand the impact of technical decisions on the usability and life-cycle support of systems and assist in ensuring that life-cycle logistics considerations are part of the SE process.
-This SEG topic contains articles on Reliability, Availability, and Maintainability; and Managing Energy Efficiency.
+The Integrated Logistics Support topic contains articles on Reliability, Availability, and Maintainability, and Managing Energy Efficiency.

 Quality Assurance and Measurement

 Quality assurance (QA) and measurement are systematic means for ensuring that defined standards and methods are applied.
 The rigorous application of quality assurance and measurement is one mechanism to mitigate program risk.
 MITRE systems engineers recommend and assist in executing QA and measurement programs.
-This SEG topic contains articles on Establishing a QA Program in the Systems Acquisition and/or Government Operational Organization and How to Conduct Process and Product Reviews Across Boundaries.
+The Quality Assurance and Measurement topic contains articles on Establishing a QA Program in the Systems Acquisition and/or Government Operational Organization and How to Conduct Process and Product Reviews Across Boundaries.

 Continuous Process Improvement

 Continuous process improvement is an aspect of quality assurance.
 It is the set of ongoing systems engineering and management activities used to select, tailor, implement, and assess the processes used to achieve an organization's business goals.
 MITRE systems engineers influence the government's approach to implementing and improving systems engineering processes.
-This SEG topic contains articles on Implementing and Improving Systems Engineering Processes for the Acquisition Organization and Matching Systems Engineering Process Improvement Frameworks/Solutions with Customer Needs.
+The Continuous Process Improvement topic contains articles on Implementing and Improving Systems Engineering Processes for the Acquisition Organization and Matching Systems Engineering Process Improvement Frameworks/Solutions with Customer Needs.

 Other Acquisition Systems Engineering Articles